kudashevs/laravel-last-modified/README.md

 ## How it works

 First, the middleware identifies the last modification time of a given url by parsing the request.
 It checks the following
-sources: - a first model in the view data, - a first collection in the view data, - a compiled view file, - a view file,
-- as a last resort, a fallback.
+origins: a first model in the view data, a first collection in the view data, a compiled view file, a view file, as a last resort, a fallback.
 When the last modification time has been identified, the middleware sets the Last-Modified response header.

 Then, it handles the `If-Modified-Since` request header using the data retrieved in the previous step.